harness/developer-hub/docs/platform/7_Connectors/Code-Repositories/connect-to-code-repo.md

 ## SSH Key authentication

-If your code repo connector uses SSH Key authentication, the SSH Key is stored as a [Harness SSH Credential secret](/docs/platform/Secrets/add-use-ssh-secrets), and the SSH Credential's **Username** must be `git`.
+If your code repo connector uses SSH Key authentication, the SSH Key is stored as a [Harness SSH credential secret](/docs/platform/Secrets/add-use-ssh-secrets), and the SSH credential's **Username** must be `git`.

 ## Connect to AWS CodeCommit